timschott/timschott.github.io/projects/sbotus.md

 ```
 Now you can train your model:
 Some explanation of parameters:
-`learning_rate` is the alpha value -- the lower this is, the more aggressively the model will perform its optimization proces
+`learning_rate` is the alpha value -- the lower this is, the more aggressively the model will perform its optimization process.
 `save_every` is how often checkpoints of the model will be committed to the `models` directory.
 A full readout of different params can be found in [train.py](https://github.com/nshepperd/gpt-2/blob/finetuning/train.py#L27-L53)
 ```